MahindaMK/Bonferroni-mean-fuzzy-k-nearest-neighbor-classifier-BM-FKNN-/README.md

 **Matlab functions:** <br/>
 The functions of the BM-FKNN algorithm (`BM_FKNN.m`), Bonferroni mean computation (`Bonferrni_mean`) are included.
-In addition to those files, an example (`Example.m`) of the use of BM_FKNN classifier is presented. `Bonferroni_mean.m` is needed to compute Bonferroni mean vectors of the set of nearest neighbor in each class.<br/>
+In addition to those files, an example (`Example.m`) of the use of BM_FKNN classifier is also presented. `Bonferroni_mean.m` is needed to compute Bonferroni mean vectors of the set of nearest neighbor in each class.<br/>

 Reference: